countr/countr/README.md

   - This will start the bot, and will watch for any changes in the `build` folder.

 Once your code is finished, make sure it's all linted.
 You can run `npm run lint:fix` to see any non-autofixable linting errors.

+### GitHub Codespaces (Devcontainer)

+For those of you that have GitHub Pro, or in other ways have access to [GitHub Codespaces](https://github.com/codespaces), you can use a Codespace to work on Countr.
+We use this ourselves, and it's quite easy to set up.
+Just [click here](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=171858090) to create a new Codespace of this repository.

+It will take a few minutes to set up, but once it's done, you can start working on Countr, but all your necessary tools will be installed automatically, including a Mongo database.
+A pre-configured `.env` file will be created for you, all you need to do is fill in the missing values.

+You will still need to set up the three terminals mentioned in the local development section.

 ## Suggestions, bugs, feature requests